seho85/anycubic-vyper-doc/docs/source/software/firmware/zombie/zombie_fw_index.rst

 -------
 An alternative fork of the Marlin based firmware.

 The Zombie FW is maintained by Will Zoobkoff.
-Currently only availabe as binary.

-According to the maintainer the sources will be published soon.

 The maintainer has also a own Youtube Channel: https://www.youtube.com/channel/UCk4buiiVtdM1wa9wvnSJdpw